Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 The second aspect we use to classify misbehavior detection mechanisms is the distinction between mechanisms that analyze messages from a single vehicle (autonomous) and mechanisms that attempt to deduce misbehavior from multiple vehicles (collaborative).
 This distinction is best illustrated using an example from a data-centric mechanism.
-A misbehavior detection mechanism can analyze a stream of messages from a single vehicle to detect suspicious behavior, or it can analyze all messages received in a time slot and deduce which messages deviate from the majority.
-A significant advantage of autonomous detection, based on data from a single source, is that the mechanism will function independent of any attackers that may be present, while collaborative mechanisms rely on the fact that an honest majority exists.
-We note that autonomous detection may sometimes include the use of the vehicles' own sensors (e.g., when determining the approximate source of a radio transmission, or the relative position), which we still consider to be autonomous.

-It may seem that autonomous misbehavior detection mechanisms are the only reasonable way to approach the problem, because the attacker model requires that the attacker is allowed to inject his message and then jam all other messages for an indefinite amount of time.
-However, note that many autonomous mechanisms provide only a rough estimate of correctness, and it is possible for an attacker to pre-compute the results from the autonomous mechanism, so he can produce messages that will always be accepted.
-This resulting bound can be exploited by employing collaborative mechanisms to provide a higher quality of detection than is possible using either approach individually.
-Indeed, the literature is progressing towards these ideas, as evidenced by several detection mechanisms we discuss in this survey.
+Such mechanisms can analyze one or more messages from the same sender for invalid behavior (autonomous), or they can compare messages from different sources for consistency or deviations (collaborative) A significant advantage of autonomous detection is that the mechanism will function independent of any attackers that may be present, while collaborative mechanisms rely on the fact that an honest majority exists.
+Note that autonomous detection sometimes includes the use of the vehicles' own sensors (e.g., when determining the approximate source of a radio transmission, or the relative position).
+Some consider autonomous approaches combined with vehicular sensors to be the only one that provides a reliable system.
+However, the challenge with autonomous detection mechanisms is that they are often imprecise, and cannot necessarily detect intelligent attacks that use knowledge of the detection algorithm.
+This imprecision is best exemplified by plausibility checks, such as a limit on the claimed speed that is accepted; an intelligent attack can always attack such checks by choosing values close to the limit.
+To avoid a large number of false positives, the limit on the accepted speed should be high enough to deal with outliers (e.g., speeding vehicles), but low enough to detect malicious behavior.
+If correctly employed, a set of plausibility checks bounds the message space available to the attacker, but also provides a space in which the attacker can choose messages that will be considered valid.
+This resulting bound can be used by employing collaborative mechanisms to provide a higher quality of detection than is possible using either approach individually.
+Indeed, the field is progressing towards these ideas, as evidenced by several detection mechanisms we discuss in this survey.
+Having discussed these classifications, we now describe the resulting four classes from Figure~\ref{fig:misbehavior-detection-taxonomy}.